-According to the Mission, Vision and Strategy for the years 2013-2016, reviewed in 2014, the long-term ambition of the Bank is to build a strong, universal bank in the Polish market that would be the pillar of the BNP Paribas group's operations in Poland and would rank among the top ten banks in Poland with a market share of approximately 5% in terms of assets.
-The Bank and its subsidiaries intend to develop their presence and share in the market in all main areas of activity, that is retail banking (including private banking), service of micro-, small and medium enterprises, and national and international corporations, with a special emphasis on a steady, sustainable and profit-yielding growth, while preserving a prudent approach to the risk profile.
+According to the Mission, Vision and Strategy for the years 2013-2016, reviewed in 2014, the long-term ambition of the Bank is to build a strong, universal bank in the Polish market that would be the pillar of the BNP PARIBAS group's operations in Poland and would rank among the top ten banks in Poland with a market share of approximately 5% in terms of assets.
+The Bank and its subsidiaries ("the Group") intend to develop their presence and share in the market in all main areas of activity, that is retail banking (including private banking), service of micro-, small and medium enterprises, and national and international corporations, with a special emphasis on a steady, sustainable and profit-yielding growth, while preserving a prudent approach to the risk profile.
 The adoption of the strategic plan of organic growth does not exclude development through mergers and acquisitions on the Polish market at the same time.

 Pursuant to the strategy of business development and reinforcement of the BNP PARIBAS group's position in Poland, in December 2013, the BNP PARIBAS group concluded an agreement with the Rabobank group regarding the purchase by BNP Paribas Fortis of the majority stake held by the Rabobank group in Bank Gospodarki Żywnościowej S.A. ("BGŻ").
-As a result of further arrangements, including talks of the parties with the Polish Financial Supervision Authority ("KNF"), in June 2014 the parties eventually signed an agreement.
+As a result of further arrangements, including talks of the parties with the Polish Financial Supervision Authority ("KNF"), in June 2014 the terms and conditions of the transaction were finalized and parties signed an amended agreement.